1. What is Buddhism.

 Then what is the purpose of the theory of reincarnation?

-I believe the purpose is deception
+I believe the purpose is deception.

 I believe this concept of Nirvana is a deception hatched by Satan and his fellow demonic spirits